 Rasa dhatu The plasma tissue nourishes the other tissues in the body and has a direct effect on the skin and the menstrual cycle.

 Rasayana A substance that tonifies and nourishes the whole system.
-Literally something that extends life.
+Literally something that extends the quality and quantity of life.

 Rejuvenative A substance that tonifies and nourishes the whole system.